Air Vice Marshall Pranay Sinha, VSM (Retd)

 As a result, Asian countries have been at the forefront of reshaping cyberspace to fit their perceptions and, in some cases, strategic objectives.
 While North Korea has closed itself off from cyberspace, Iran is developing a separate national intranet that does not connect to the Internet.
 While Saudi Arabia only has one entry point via which all data passes, China has the Great Firewall protection, which serves the same purpose.
 These restrictions function as virtual borders while also allowing for content surveillance under the pretense of national security.
 Policymakers in India are aware of the problems and have responded with laws, legislation, organizations, and methods that have evolved.
 India is in a chaotic cyberspace environment.
 It must strike a balance between its promises to an open, safe, and global cyberspace and the challenges to its national security posed by vulnerabilities in and through online.

-Several military modernization programs are ongoing with the objective of information control.
+Several air force modernization programs are ongoing with the objective of information control.
 If the adversary gains access to the network, it can potentially learn as much as friendly forces or, even worse, interrupt communications or corrupt data flows and storage.
 Even if the enemy’s knowledge of the network’s data is incomplete, a security breach would undoubtedly decrease the friendly information advantage, weakening the networked force’s effectiveness.
 Furthermore, the fact that all allies can constantly send and receive messages from the network can reveal their positions: enemies may use easy triangulation to leverage the increased dependency on communication security, even if they cannot decode the messages they intercept.

 Cyber attacks have progressed from damaging and stealing data to gaining control of arms and infrastructure, resulting in increased disruption.
 The Stuxnet and Flame viruses that harmed Iran’s nuclear program, as well as the Iranian authorities’ successful operation to monitor an American RQ-170 drone, are examples of such instances.
-Today, cyber power plays an integral part in military operations as a means of defense and offense.
+Today, cyber power plays an integral part in military operations as a means of global defense and offense.
 Cyber attacks can include espionage, military, and strategic data theft and corruption, denial of service attacks, and even command and control system control.

 Cybersecurity is one of the most critical problems of connected vehicle networks that threaten the safety of personnel.
 Defense of Electronic Control Units (ECUs) and the Control Area Network (CAN) bus are the most critical elements in vehicles.
 Additionally, with the advent of 4G LTE and 5G remote communication security systems for vehicle-to-everything (V2X) communications, inter-vehicle communications security is another potential issue.
 The development of modern vehicular technologies has modified the conventional definition of defense, with a drastic growth in the application of electronic devices and wireless technology.
 In addition, the increasing interest in Vehicle Ad Hoc Networks ( VANETs) and Intelligent Transportation Systems (ITS) growth has included new security problems and vulnerabilities.